chenshuo/tcpip-study/docs/slowstart.md

 i.e. two segments/ACKs per RTT, then three segments/ACKs per RTT, and so on.

-FreeBSD 13.x TCP sender closely follows RFC 5681 with RFC 3465 extension, It also addressed the LRO of the sender side (multiple ACKs being aggregated into one).
+FreeBSD 13.x TCP sender closely follows RFC 5681 with RFC 3465 extension, It also addressed the LRO of the sender side (multiple ACKs being coalesced into one).
 `sys/netinet/cc/cc_newreno.c`

 ```c